-Fentanyl, also spelled Fentanil, is an opoid that was used in conjunction with other medicines as a treatment for anesthesia and sole use as pain medication.
+Fentanyl, also spelled Fentanil, is an opioid that was used in conjunction with other medicines as a treatment for anaesthesia and sole use as pain medication.
 Application is applied every 15-30 minutes throughout medical surgeries to maintain and stabilize the patients heart rate and blood pressure throughout the procedure.

 A Rise in Use

 The opioid based drug is only medically approved to treat seriously wounded patients, however in 1999 a rise in the use of fentanyl was caused by pharmaceutical companies promoting the product without understanding the dangers it could pose.
 Figures of non-cancer related usage reached up to 86% and in certain states, where the drug was available over the counter, founded the beginning of the fentanyl crisis.